-General and administrative expenses increased \$0.2 million and \$2.4 million or 6.8% and 43.9% from \$2.5 million and \$5.4 million for the three and nine months period ended September 26, 2020 to \$2.6 million and \$7.7 million for the period ended September 25, 2021 primarily due to the continued investment in personnel and infrastructure to support the strategic growth objectives of the international business operations coupled with lower costs in 2020 associated with the pandemic.
+General and administrative expenses increased \$0.2 million and \$9.5 million or 6.8% and 177.3% from \$2.5 million and \$5.4 million for the three and nine months period ended September 26, 2020 to \$2.6 million and \$14.9 million for the period ended September 25, 2021 primarily due to the continued investment in personnel and infrastructure to support the strategic growth objectives of the international business operations coupled with lower costs in 2020 associated with the pandemic.

-Income from Operations
+Income (Loss) from Operations

-Income from operations decreased by \$0.5 million and increased by \$0.9 million or 39.9% and 45.5% from \$1.4 and \$2.0 million for the three and nine months period ended September 26, 2020 to \$0.8 million and \$2.9 million for the three and nine months period ended September 25, 2021.
+Income (loss) from operations decreased by \$0.5 million and \$6.2 million or 39.9% and 315.2% from \$1.4 million and \$2.0 million for the three and nine months period ended September 26, 2020 to \$0.8 million and \$(4.3) million for the three and nine months period ended September 25, 2021.
 The decline in the three months period ended September 25, 2021 was primarily due to an increase in raw material, labor, logistics and selling expenses.
-The increase in the nine months period ended September 25, 2021 was primarily due to an increase in revenue, partially offset by increased raw material, labor, logistics, selling and general and administrative expenses.
+The decline in the nine months period ended September 25, 2021 was primarily due to an increase in revenue which was offset by increased raw material, labor, logistics, selling and general and administrative expenses.